Royal Air Force Ensign: Modern usage

 The RAF Ensign is flown from the flagstaff of every Royal Air Force station during daylight hours.
 Ordinarily, it is hoisted and hauled down by the station's duty NCO and saluted by the station's orderly officer.
 The Ensign may also be hoisted or hauled down during a parade.

 As the professional head of the RAF, the Chief of the Air Staff may fly the RAF Ensign.
 Air Attachés and the Heads of RAF Missions may also fly the RAF Ensign.
 It is also flown daily from the Ministry of Defence building in Whitehall, London.

 In the general British flag precedence, the Royal Air Force Ensign is just below the Royal Navy's White Ensign and just above the Blue and Red Ensigns.
 The only exception to this rule is when the RAF Ensign is being flown in place of the Union Flag when it takes that flag's precedence.

 Restrictions on use

 The RAF Ensign may not be used as bunting or decoration, or draped over a coffin, except at civilian funerals.
 In the latter case, only the Union Flag may be used at a British military funeral.

-Related ensigns

-The ensigns of the following air forces have been derived from or influenced by the RAF Ensign: